IBM/credit-risk-workshop-cpd/workshop/watson-knowledge-catalog-admin/README.md

 ![search business terms](../.gitbook/assets/images/wkc-admin/wkc-admin-business-term-add-catalog.png)

-* Enter *Contact Information* (or your uniquely named term such as *scottda-ContactInfo*) under *Business terms* and the term will be searched for.
+* Enter *Contact Information* under *Business terms* and the term will be searched for.
 Click on the `Contact Information` term that is found, and click `Apply`:

 Close that window once the term has been applied.
 Now, do the same thing to add the *Contact Information* Business term to the *Telephone* column.

 * You will now be able to search for these terms from within the platform.
-For example, going back to your top level *Credit Risk Catalog*, in the search bar with the comment "What assets are you searching for?" enter your unique *<unique_string>Contact Information* term:
+For example, going back to your top level *Credit Risk Catalog*, in the search bar with the comment "What assets are you searching for?" enter your  *Contact Information* term:

 ![search using business terms](../.gitbook/assets/images/wkc-admin/wkc-admin-search-business-terms.png)